PrakulDashing/HacktoberFest2023/README.md

 ## Avoid Conflicts {Syncing your fork}

-An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PR's may be merged while you're working on your branch/fork.
+An easy way to avoid conflicts is to add an 'upstream' for your git repo, as other PRs may be merged while you're working on your branch/fork.

 ```terminal
 git remote add upstream https://github.com/prakuldashing/HacktoberFest2023